 - Central core disease.
 This condition causes muscle weakness and developmental problems.
-Some patients may develop significant reaction to general anesthesia, called malignant hyperthermia.
+Some patients may develop significant reaction to general anesthesia (malignant hyperthermia).

 - Centronuclear myopathies.
 These rare conditions cause muscle weakness in the face, arms, legs and eye muscles, and breathing problems.

 - Congenital fiber type disproportion myopathy.
-This condition has an appearance of small fibers on muscle tissue.
-This condition causes muscle weakness in the arms, legs, trunk, neck and face.
+This condition has an appearance of small fibers on muscle tissue and causes muscle weakness in the face, neck, arms, legs and trunk.

 - Multiminicore disease.
 This condition has several subtypes and often causes severe muscle weakness in the arms and legs, and scoliosis.

 - Myotubular myopathy.
-This rare condition, a type of centronuclear myopathy, occurs only in males and causes muscle weakness, floppiness and breathing problems.
+This rare condition, also called centronuclear myopathy, which occurs only in males, causes muscle weakness, floppiness and breathing problems.

 - Other myopathies.
 Other rare myopathies include autophagic vacuolar myopathy, cap disease, congenital myopathy with arrest of myogenesis, hyaline body myopathy, myosin storage myopathy and zebra body myopathy.